joshcough/dogs-api/README.md

 And then having an implementation for MonadAff, and another for testing.

-* After that is done, we can write some unit tests for all of the components, and we should be able make the Cache tests so that they don't make network calls either.
+* After that is done, we can write some unit tests for all of the components, and we should be able to make the Cache tests so that they don't make network calls either.

 * The DogApi tests are also doing network calls, and technically that is more of an integration test.
   I need to learn about how people manage integration tests in a purescript project.